openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

 #.
 In the component editor, locate the [prompt] tags.

    .. image:: Images/ORA_Prompt.gif
+      :alt: Image of component editor with prompt text highlighted

 #.
 Replace the sample text between the **[prompt]** tags with the text of
    your question.
 When you replace the sample text, make sure you follow